daronphang/coding_resources/javascript/ajax.md

 - Fetch can perform no-CORS requests.

 ### CORS:
-Cross-origin resource sharing.
+Cross-Origin Resource Sharing.
 A protocol that enables scripts running on browser client to interact with resources from a different origin such as different domain, scheme or port.
 Same-origin policy can be very restrictive as many websites interact with sub-domains or third-party sites.

 However, provides potential for cross-domain based attacks such as cross-site request forgery (CSRF).